Akselera Tech

 Lead QualityMixed (consumer + business)Primarily business clients

 Your ad copy should repel the wrong customers, not just attract the right ones.
-Every click from someone who will never buy costs you money.
+Every click from a non-buyer costs real money.
 Negative keywords stop unqualified searches from triggering your ads.
 Specific ad copy stops unqualified searchers from clicking.
 Together, they cut this company's CPL nearly in half.
-If you are not reviewing your search terms report weekly and adding negative keywords, you are almost certainly overpaying.
+If you're not reviewing your search terms report weekly, you're almost certainly overpaying.

-For a complete negative keyword strategy, see The Negative Keywords Masterclass.
+Complete negative keyword strategy: The Negative Keywords Masterclass.

 Case Study 4: Cleaning Service — $1,200 Budget, $6,000 Revenue

-With only $1,200 per month to spend on Google Ads, there was zero room for waste.
 National keywords like "cleaning service" were too expensive and too broad.
-The business needed to reach people within a specific service radius who were actively looking to hire a cleaning company, not people researching the cleaning industry or looking for cleaning product reviews.
+The business needed people within a specific service radius who were actively looking to hire, not people researching the cleaning industry or comparing product reviews.

-The campaign was built around local search demand capture:
+The campaign was built entirely around local search demand capture:

 • Hyper-local keyword targeting — Phrases like "[city name] house cleaning," "maid service near me," and "residential cleaning [neighborhood]" kept the targeting tight and the intent high.